watusi/jquery-mobile-iscrollview/README.md

 ####zoom(x, y, scale, time)

+The default time value, if not specified, is 200mSec (Default iScroll.js value)

 ### iScroll Getters

 This widget provides getters for some iScroll internal variables that might be useful